KhronosGroup/SPIRV-Guide/chapters/image_accceses.md

      OpImageWrite %2 %coor %texel
 ```

-While the `OpLoad` returns an `OpTypeImage` that we store the new texel, with `OpImageTexelPointer` we get a direct pointer to the texel data and can store scalar value like `OpConstant %int 0`.
+While the `OpLoad` returns an image object of `OpTypeImage` that we store the new texel, with `OpImageTexelPointer` we get a direct pointer to the texel data and can store scalar value like `OpConstant %int 0`.
 This is posssible because the `Coordinate` operand is supplied in the `OpImageTexelPointer` instead afterwards in the actual "write" operation.

 You are not expected to do any pointer math on the pointer returned by `OpImageTexelPointer`.
 To get a pointer to a different texel, you should call `OpImageTexelPointer` again, with a different coordinate.